uber-asido/backend/README.md

 ## Gateway

 The gateway server aggregates the modules into a monolith and exposes an [OData](http://www.odata.org/) API to the public.
 The architecture, however, is extremely flexible.
 Modules get dependencies via dependency injection.
-Since dependencies are referenced via abstractions, actual implementations can be either a reference to an instance within the same module or a even a reference to a client library, which communicates with the dependency on another machine via REST or other form of RPC.
-Such architecture allows to run each module on individual machines if there is a need with no dependee source code changes.
+Since dependencies are referenced via abstractions, actual implementations can be either a reference to an instance within the same module or even a reference to a client library, which communicates with the dependency on another machine via REST or other form of RPC.
+Such architecture allows to run each module on individual machines if there is a need with little source code changes.

 ## OData API

 [OData](http://www.odata.org/) API was mentioned several times in this document.
 For those not familiar with the term, it stands for **Open Data Protocol**.
 It is an [ISO/IEC approved](https://www.oasis-open.org/news/pr/iso-iec-jtc-1-approves-oasis-odata-standard-for-open-data-exchange), [OASIS standard](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=odata) that defines a set of best practices for building and consuming RESTful APIs.

 It offers several advantages over a custom made REST API.
 * It is an open standard and ensures consistent and clean API.
-Server OData libraries are able to validate the API to make sure that the registered endpoints and entity collections comply with the standrd.
+Server OData libraries are able to validate the API to make sure that the registered endpoints and entity collections comply with the standard.
 * It provides a machine-readable description of the data model of the API, called **OData metadata**.
 It enables the use of powerful generic client proxies and tools to consume the API.
 As an example, there are tools that can consume the metadata and generate API client code for dozens of programming language.
 On top of that, popular office suits, such as Microsoft Excel and LibreOffice Calc can use OData API as a data source.
 * It provides a standardized [query option syntax](http://docs.oasis-open.org/odata/odata/v4.0/odata-v4.0-part2-url-conventions.html), which allow clients to tailor the requests and their responses to their needs.
-Such as sepecify data filters, ordering, paging, property selection and transformation, etc.
+Such as specify data filters, ordering, paging, property selection and transformation, etc.

 This service currently exposes 4 entity sets.